TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Seal.md

 <br />

-There are tomcat credentials, so we try log with them into the /manager/html login and yesss!!
+There are `tomcat credentials`, so we try `log` with them into the `/manager/html` login and yesss!!

 <br />